-Review and revise Mercy Corps' policies and procedures with appropriate expertise to address gaps and strengthen their application, especially to include policies to address past sexual misconduct, abuse, and gender-based violence perpetrated by former

-In February 2020, Mercy Corps' Board of Directors approved updates to the agency's safeguarding policies, including the Ethics Complaint and Whistleblower Policy, Child Safeguarding Policy, and Prevention of Sexual Exploitation and Abuse Policy.
+Commitment 12: Review and Revise Mercy Corps' Policies and Procedures Review and revise Mercy Corps' policies and procedures with appropriate expertise to address gaps and strengthen their application, especially to include policies to address past sexual misconduct, abuse, and gender-based violence perpetrated by former employees or current employees that happened at prior institutions or outside of the workplace.
+As part of the review, conduct an audit of past investigations.
+Progress Update on Commitment 12 In February 2020, Mercy Corps' Board of Directors approved updates to the agency's safeguarding policies, including the Ethics Complaint and Whistleblower Policy, Child Safeguarding Policy, and Prevention of Sexual Exploitation and Abuse of Program Participants and Community Members Policy.
 These policy changes reflect the recommendations of the Nichols Liu report (available here), and they clarify the applicability of Mercy Corps' policies to former team members and past activities, as well as requiring the referral of cases involving senior management or Board Directors to an external investigator.
 In June 2021, Mercy Corps' Executive Team and the Board of Directors approved additional updates to strengthen and clarify duties to report and to more overtly align our policy language with the revised Interagency Standing Committee's Core Principles relating to Prevention of Sexual Abuse and Exploitation.
 In addition to updating safeguarding policies, Mercy Corps has developed corresponding policy guidance documents for use by teams and individuals as quick guides, conversation starters, and references for policy adherence or as training supplements.
-The policy guidance documents are available on the Mercy Corps website here.

-Our policies and investigative procedures have been reviewed by a range of donor and sector assessments, including USAID, UNICEF, and FCDO and were found to be in compliance with donor requirements.
+The policy guidance documents are available on the Mercy Corps public website here.
+Our policies and investigative procedures have been reviewed by a range of donor and sector assessments, including USAID, UNICEF, and FCDO, and were found to be in compliance with donor requirements.
 The findings from these assessments are in implementation.
 In addition to our policies, a third-party audit was conducted on all investigations deriving from USG-funded teams and programs.
-In the audit and final assessment, it was determined that Mercy Corps' survivor-centered approach and methodical approach to investigations meets industry standards.
+In the audit and final assessment, it was determined that Mercy Corps' survivor-centered approach and methodical approach to investigations meet industry standards.
+Mercy Corps has also undergone a comprehensive assessment by Keeping Children Safe (KCS) at the request of FCDO and UNICEF.
+KCS determined that Mercy Corps meets global best practices and we have implemented the KCS recommendations.